 Serious curiosity and inquiry on the nature of plants began very early in the garden.
 Much time was additionally spent in Ontario's temperate mixed-wood forests and woodlots.
 Silviculture was implemented as a means to heat the house, and the forest served as a brilliant recreational space.

 As a "grown-up" I'd describe myself as a curious plant and forest ecologist.
 I'm pre-occupied with fighting climate change and restoring industrialised landscapes.

 Md.
 Abdul Halim

 Driven by a curiosity about ecosystems and concern for our planet, I have been an active researcher on forest carbon processes and the comparative biology of trees for some 25 years.
 Recently my lab has taken a turn to the “dark side” of forest ecology – namely the study of charcoal in forest soils, either added as an amendment (“biochar”) or input through natural fires.
 My research group is particularly interested in char properties, distribution, their impacts on soil organisms, processes, and forest productivity, and the use of chars in forest restoration.
-I've worked extensively in developing countries ranging from SE Asia to Africa and the Caribbean.
+I've worked extensively in developing countries ranging from SE Asia to Africa and Latin America.

 The benefits of "backing"

 everyone: post card from Bangladesh with a photo from the field with team members

 $40: We love tea.
 We'll send you tea from the best plantations in the world, Sylhet, Bangladesh, conveniently located near our field sites.
 We'll include a steeper too.

 $75: We'll name an experimental plot after you!
 Each plot will have a sign erected: imagine your name on one!
 That way everyone will know you are fighting climate change.

 $100: We'll send you tea, name a plot after you, and also send you a hard-copy "experimental-log" of our research, findings, and adventures!